 One of my favorite topics on this blog is the French language, and why is French so hard, you ask?
 I’m going to get right into it, but truth be told, I love sharing my trials and tribulations as a foreigner.
 The mistakes, the frustration, the accent and more.
 Even if you consider yourself fluent in French or pretty close to it, certain situations will still send shivers down your spine (or maybe it’s just me).
 Situations like what, you ask?

-Learning French is hard makes you want to run and hide
+Why is French so hard?
+You’ll want to run and hide

 When speaking in any language other than your native language — especially when you’re at a lower level — you’ll naturally have situations that leave you confused, stressed out, ready to binge on Netflix and questioning what you’re doing with your life.
 It’s only normal.
 Sometimes this happens more often than not… especially in the following scenarios.
 And fear not, none of these are overly France specific.
 You can delight in language learning fun below no matter what language you’re trying to speak. 😉